-language (the ability to understand words and sounds) and expressive language (the ability to use speech and gestures to communicate meaning).
+language (the ability to understand words and sounds) and expressive language

-Receptive language skills are the first communication skills learned.
 In the womb, babies hear and respond to familiar voices.

 Soon after birth, your baby starts to learn expressive language skills.
 Around 6 to 9 months of age, most babies begin to make the link between sound and meaning.
 By 12 months, they may have mastered a few words and usually understand far more.

 Learn the rhythm and melodies of two languages when both are

 crying that sounds the same and does not vary by specific need.

 1- to 4-month-old babies:

 As early as 1 month, may recognize the

 basic and distinct sounds of a language (phonemes), such as "tr" and

 Prefer "baby talk" and voices with high pitch.